Ethereum DeFi Broke Records in June, But Other Categories Are Suffering By Cointelegraph - Up News Info

 Ethereum DeFi Broke Records in June, But Other Categories Are Suffering

-Outcomes for the next quarter of 2020 exhibit great progress for decentralized purposes throughout all ecosystems, mostly spearheaded by (ETH) decentralized finance, or DeFi.
+Results for the second quarter of 2020 show tremendous growth for decentralized applications across all ecosystems, primarily spearheaded by (ETH) decentralized finance, or DeFi.

-Decentralized exchanges had been at the frontlines of the increase as Compound token mining action trickled down to on-chain swapping alternatives.
+Decentralized exchanges were at the frontlines of the rise as Compound token mining activity trickled down to on-chain swapping solutions.